IBM-Db2-Developer/Movie-Explorer-Code-Pattern/README.md

 docker run -it --name=db2rest --hostname=<INSERT HOSTNAME> -p 50050:50050 -e LICENSE=accept -e DB2REST_USE_HTTP=true icr.io/obs/hdm/db2rest:latest-amd64
 ```

-And finally, Db2 Graph.
+The container will prompt you to hit `Ctrl-P Ctrl-Q` once it has started, so you can exit.
+Once that's done, you can deploy Db2 Graph.
 The following command will:

 - Create a container called `db2graph`.
 - Specify the hostname of the server running the Db2 container (you must set this value in the command).